|Monday||8:00AM – 8:00PM|

 Yes!
 Simply tell us you would like them done during a boarding stay.

 Yes!
-If your pet is not contagious, he/she can board in the Kennel and we will perform the medical recheck examination during the boarding stay.
+If your pet is not contagious, he or she can board in the kennel, and we will perform the medical recheck examination during the boarding stay.

-Can I have a sick appointment for my pet while he/she is boarding?
+Can I have a sick appointment for my pet while he or she is boarding?

-If you arrive with a sick pet to board, your pet would be hospitalized and boarded in our medical facility.
-Medical Boarding fees plus any applicable treatment fees will be due upon pick up of your pet.
-Please advise us in advance that this is your need and we will discuss costs and services in advance with you.
+If you arrive to board a sick pet, your pet would be hospitalized and boarded in our medical facility.
+Medical boarding fees plus any applicable treatment fees will be due when you pick up your pet.
+Please notify us in advance, and we will discuss costs and services with you.

-We will perform the fecal test in the hospital at drop off.
-If the test is negative, nothing further need be done.
-If the test is positive, your pet can not be in the Kennel unless treated, therefore we will immediately begin treatment.
-You will be responsible for the cost of the fecal test and any medication or other treatment required enabling your pet to board in the Kennel.
+In this case, we will perform the fecal test in the hospital at drop-off.
+If the test is negative, nothing further is needed.
+If the test is positive, your pet cannot be in the kennel unless he or she is treated, therefore we will immediately begin treatment.
+You will be responsible for the cost of the fecal test and the medication or other treatment that enables your pet to board in the kennel.

 Can I have my pet groomed during a boarding stay?

 Yes!
-Simply choose “Grooming” on the Boarding Registration Form and we will arrange an appointment with one of our Groomers during your pet’s stay.
-The Grooming Fee is due upon check out from boarding.
+Simply choose “grooming” on the boarding registration form and we will arrange an appointment with one of our groomers during your pet’s stay.
+The grooming fee is due upon boarding check-out.

-We highly recommend you speak with one of our Groomers before the boarding stay.
-You will also indicate any specific instructions on your Boarding Registration Form.
-You can feel free to call our grooming facility, Wignall Day Spa, at 978-454-4216/4217 to discuss your instructions.
-One of our Groomers would be happy to hear from you.
+We highly recommend you speak with one of our groomers before your pet’s boarding stay.
+You will also indicate any specific instructions on your boarding registration form.
+Feel free to call our grooming facility, Wignall Day Spa, at (978) 454-4216/4217 to discuss your instructions.
+One of our groomers would be happy to hear from you.

 What will my pets be fed during boarding?
 My pets are very finicky eaters.

-Exotic pets such as snakes, turtles, hamsters, guinea pigs, rabbits, gerbils, hedgehogs, birds, rats and mice, bring their species-specific food to boarding, along with their “habitat” from home.
+For exotic pets such as snakes, turtles, hamsters, guinea pigs, rabbits, gerbils, hedgehogs, birds, rats and mice, please bring their species-specific food to boarding along with their “habitat” from home.

 I know dogs can get rough during play.
 Can my dog get hurt?

 We take every recommended precaution to keep all our boarding pets safe while they have a great time with us!
-Dogs will be dogs as the saying goes, however all play groups are supervised by our staff who have been trained in managing dog behavior.
-It is very unlikely that your dog will get hurt because of the close supervision and our intervention when play is heading towards being rough or inappropriate.
-Just as with a group of children, there are occasional cuts and scrapes which are unavoidable—dogs do use their teeth to play after all!
-Because we ease new boarders into a play group, trying to match them in size, activity level, temperament, etc, we carefully monitor their ability to socialize with their “new friends” and will change the “play plan” any time necessary.
+Dogs will be dogs, as the saying goes, however, all playgroups are supervised by our staff who have been trained in managing dog behavior.
+It is very unlikely that your dog will get hurt, as we intervene when play is heading towards becoming rough or inappropriate.
+Just as with a group of children, there are occasional cuts and scrapes that are unavoidable—dogs do use their teeth to play after all!
+As we ease new boarders into playgroups, trying to match them to other dogs in size, activity level and temperament, we carefully monitor their abilities to socialize with their new friends and will change the play plan whenever it is necessary.

-The soft, dog-friendly outdoor turf eliminates wounds and injuries caused by hard surface play areas; and our entire outdoor play space is fenced, including double gating for entry and exit for additional safety against escape.
+The soft, dog-friendly outdoor turf eliminates the chance of wounds and injuries caused by hard-surface play areas, and our entire outdoor play space is fenced.
+It is also double-gated for entry and exit, providing additional safety against escape.

 What standard does Camp Wignall use for how boarding and daycare are run?

-Wignall Animal Hospital/Camp Wignall is a member of the Pet Care Services Association (P.C.S.A), formerly the American Boarding and Kennel Association (A.B.K.A.) and we follow their guidelines for professional pet boarding and daycare facilities.
-We have recently applied for PCSA Gold Accreditation as a Boarding and Daycare Facility/Program.
-Accredited programs/facilities must meet rigorous standards in 15 different categories, including pet safety, facility operations and cleanliness, staffing, staff training and pet evaluations for group play.
+Wignall Animal Hospital is a member of the Pet Care Services Association (PCSA), formerly the American Boarding and Kennel Association (ABKA), and we follow their guidelines for professional pet boarding and daycare facilities.
+We have recently applied for PCSA Gold Accreditation as a boarding and daycare facility/program.
+Accredited facilities/programs must meet rigorous standards in 15 different categories, including pet safety, facility operations and cleanliness, staffing, staff training and pet evaluations for group play.

-What training or credentials do Camp Wignall Kennel Staff have?
+What training or credentials do members of Camp Wignall kennel staff have?

-All of our Kennel Staff undergo extensive training under the mentoring of a senior staff person.
+Each member of our kennel staff undergoes extensive training under the mentoring of a senior staff person.
 The training covers all aspects of kennel operations, pet care, pet safety, sanitation, pet first aid and medical issues as well as cleanliness, behavior management and customer service.
-Staff training is an ongoing process that includes monthly in house training sessions for all Kennel Staff.
+Staff training is an ongoing process that includes monthly in-house training sessions for all kennel staff.

-Our Senior Kennel Staff have years of experience handling, treating, training and managing pets in group settings.
+Our senior kennel staff members have years of experience handling, treating, training and managing pets in group settings.